Through the Awareness Program, Edmonton Neighbourhood Watch (ENW) strives to

-ENW develops print materials to provide information to share in a one-on-one environment.
-Whether it is a door-to-door campaign to make residents aware of a current spike in crime, or just to provide information to someone who does not have internet access, print materials provide information about crime prevention and programs available in their community.
+ENW develops print materials to help people share information in person.
+Whether it is a door-to-door campaign to make residents aware of a current spike in crime, or simply to provide information to someone who does not have internet access, print materials provide information about crime prevention and programs available in their community.
 A variety of brochures, info-cards and handouts are available.

 The ENW model includes volunteer positions such as a District Representative, Community Representative or Neighbourhood Watch Ambassador.
-Training is required for all all positions,
+Training is required for all positions.

 - There are six Police Divisions in Edmonton.
 Each ENW District corresponds with an EPS Division.
 Any member may apply to become a District Representative.